-A critical assumption in the valuation report dated 9 August 2021 is the Group's production schedule outlined in its 2021 Financial Model that has based its valuation on potential production.
+A critical assumption in the valuation report dated 18 August 2022 is the Group's production schedule outlined in its 2022 Financial Model that has based its valuation on potential production.
+The Group continues borrowings raising capital, and preselling gold.

-To achieve the Groups production budget and therefore realise its potential, this will require significant capital raisings.
+To achieve the Group's production budget and therefore realise its potential, this will require significant capital raisings.
 Raising of those magnitudes have not yet occurred.